openghg/openghg/doc/source/tutorials/local/Exploring_data/Retrieving_remote_data.rst

 Retrieving a second time
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The second time we (or another use) retrieves the data it will be pulled
+The second time we (or another user) retrieves the data it will be pulled
 from the object store, this should be faster than retrieving from CEDA.
 To get the same data again use the ``site``, ``species`` and ``inlet``
 arguments.